Here’s a practical guide from Enterprise Singapore and our knowledge partner RSM on the nuts and bolts of setting up shop in Thailand. It covers:

 Depending on your revenue, you will enjoy a lower tax rate will if you are an SME with capital under THB 5 million (S$204,500).

 Yes, the Board of Investment of Thailand promotes foreign investments in the country.
-Check out their investment promotions.
+Incentives vary according to the type of business activity.

 Yes, the tax rate is 10% for repatriation of dividends.